SeeBee8/SeeBee8/README.md

 👋 Hi there!
-I'm passionate about data science, animals, and the thrill of learning new things.
+I'm passionate about data science, animals, and learning new things.

 🔍 I love uncovering patterns and insights in data to drive impactful decisions.